Three years have passed since NASA’s DART probe hit the asteroid Dimorphos. An impact that shortened its…

 Lightning and Gamma Rays

-Terrestrial lightning is frequently accompanied by gamma rays, first as a flash, and then as an afterglow that can last as long as a minute.
+Terrestrial lightning is frequently accompanied by gamma rays.
+First as a flash, and then as a lingering afterglow that can last up to a minute.

-This can all be explained in terms of an aether of low energy photons and neutrinos being energized by the rapid motion of ions and electrons.
+This can be explained in terms of an aether of low energy photons and neutrinos.
+Because such an aether can be energized by rapid motion of ions and electrons.

 Electron in an aether of low energy photons and neutrinos

-Nearby low energy photons are exited in the process, resulting in the visible flash as well as the initial gamma ray flash.
+Nearby low energy photons are exited in the process, which results in a visible flash as well as an initial gamma ray flash.

-If the thunderbolt is particularly energetic, we get a situation where gamma rays are ripped apart into electron-positron pairs.
+If the thunderbolt is particularly energetic, gamma rays will be ripped apart into electron-positron pairs.

 Gamma ray photon ripped apart into an electron-positron pair

-This leaves an abundant supply of positrons which in turn explains the gamma ray afterglow.
-The newly produced positrons find electrons to re-combine into gamma rays.
+This leaves an abundant supply of positrons for a lingering afterglow when positrons find electrons to re-combine into gamma rays.

 Electron and positron combine into a gamma ray photon

-The production of gamma rays inside terrestrial thunderstorms is exactly what we would expect in a physics in which there is an abundant supply of low energy photons in the aether.
+The production of gamma rays inside terrestrial thunderstorms is exactly what we should expect with our model of the aether.

 - A current is induced in the atmosphere (dark mode or faint glow)